wyushi/CMPUT404-assignment-websockets/README.md

 ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-[WebSocketsExamples](https://github.com/abramhindle/WebSocketsExamples)
+Modified by Yushi under same License
+And some code is from [WebSocketsExamples](https://github.com/abramhindle/WebSocketsExamples)

 Contributors